 The University of Nebraska is a member of the Center for Renaissance Studies Consortium at the Newberry Library in Chicago, which helps to fund graduate students to attend workshops, seminars, and conferences at the Newberry.

-Amy Burnett is Paula and D.B.
+Amy Nelson Burnett is Paula and D.B.
 Varner University Professor of History and specializes in the Protestant Reformation in Germany and Switzerland.
 She is the author of many books, including Karlstadt and the Origins of the Eucharistic Controversy: A Study in the Circulation of Ideas (2011).
 Her book Teaching the Reformation: Ministers and their Message in Basel, 1529-1629 (2006) was awarded the Gerald Strauss Prize of the Sixteenth Century Society and Conference, and The Yoke of Christ: Martin Bucer and Christian Discipline (1996) won the Brewer Prize of the American Society of Church History.
 She has served as President of the Sixteenth Century Society and has won many fellowships including a Fulbright Senior Scholar Award in Germany in 2012.

-James Coltrain, Assistant Professor of History, specializes in Atlantic World, Early Americas, and Digital Humanities.
+James Coltrain, Associate Professor of History, specializes in Atlantic World, Early Americas, and Digital Humanities.
 His articles have appeared in Atlantic Studies and Journal of the Proceedings of the Chicago Colloquium on Digital Humanities and Computer Science (both 2009) and the collections, World of a Slave (2010) and Unfree Labor, the State, and the Rise of Global Capitalism (2011).

-Jessica Coope is Associate Professor of History and specializes in Medieval European History, Islamic History, Medieval Spain, and religious history.
+Jessica A. Coope is Associate Professor of History and specializes in Medieval European History, Islamic History, Medieval Spain, and religious history.
 She is the author of The Martyrs of Cordoba: Community and Family Conflict in an Age of Mass Conversion (1995) and her new work is a book manuscript on relations among the different ethnic groups (Arabs, Berbers, and Iberians) and religious groups (Muslims, Christians, and Jews) who lived in Islamic Spain.